atari-monk/apollo/data/storage001/folder012/file001.md

 Sound of refrigerator is killing me.
 Did 4 hours on code.
 We do what dosent interest us to survive,
 in order to continue doing that, insanity ?
+It's not about knowing.
+Cant know anything for sure.
+It's about obrservation and action.
+We are ai, software can be better version.